mtojek/oi/README.md

 ## Description

-**oi**  is a command-line utility for searching plain-text data sets for next lines defined in patterns file.
-Its name comes from an abbreviation: *ordered insections*, which explain the way of filtering the given data set.
+`oi` is a command-line utility for searching plain-text data sets for next lines defined in patterns file.
+Its name comes from an abbreviation: *ordered intersections*, which explains the way of filtering the given data set.

 So far, no regular expressions are supported and the matching line must occur only once.

 ## Quickstart

-Download, install **oi** and filter given data set:
+Download, install `oi` and filter given data set:
 ```bash
 go get github.com/mtojek/oi
 cat data | oi -p patterns